Doane-CCLA/docs/learning-linux/essential-commands.md

   _In this case, we are entering the "Documents" directory._

-  If you want to go directly to your home directory (x0y), you can type `cd` without any specification of which directory.
+  If you want to go directly to your home directory (user), you can type `cd` without any specification of which directory.

   In the case of nested folders, you can jump one directory level upwards by typing `cd ..`